markkulube/foodies-share-309/README.md

 ### Add/Edit/Delete users
 Admins can add users by typing in account info on the user table and pressing "Add Row".
 Admins can change a user's account info by pressing "Edit" and editing the credentials in the table (and then pressing save).
 Admins can delete a user from the webpage by pressing "Delete" next to a user in the user table.

-### View a user's timeline
+### View/edit a user's timeline
 Admins can view a specific user's timeline, including their posts and saved posts by clicking the "Timeline" button next to the user.
+If the admin wants, they can also edit the posts of the user that they click on and it will be updated in the database/timeline.

 ### Review posts on a user's timeline
 Admins can review posts on a specific user's timeline, including their posts and saved posts.
 The review will be from the admin.